 Overview

-Issey Miyake (1938–2022) was a visionary designer whose eponymous label synthesised technology, craft and artistic exploration.
+Founded in 1970 in Tokyo, Japan by Issey Miyake, Issey Miyake developed into a distinct label.
+Issey Miyake (1938-2022) was a designer whose eponymous label synthesised technology, craft and artistic exploration.
 After surviving the Hiroshima bombing, he studied graphic design at Tama Art University and trained in Paris and New York before returning to Tokyo to found the Miyake Design Studio in 1970.
 His early collections introduced Japanese concepts of “a piece of cloth,” creating garments from single panels draped and wrapped rather than cut to rigid Western patterns.

 Philosophy